cybercongress/launch-kit/gen_txs/README.md

 mkdir $PATH_TO_CYBERD/.cyberd
 ```

-4. Initialize cyberd repo:
+4. Initialize cyberd repo with validator moniker you want:

 ```bash
 cyberd init <your_validator_moniker> --home $PATH_TO_CYBERD/.cyberd
 ```

 If you will not add `--home` flag the `.cyberd` initiation will be at `$HOME/.cyberd` directory.

 5. Get the `genesis.json` file by the IPFS hash: